DID YOU KNOW?

 OUR MISSION IS SIMPLE.

-Educate 11 essential sectors about intimate partner and dating violence (IPV), what healthy looks like in only 11 minutes and engage and empower them to take action.
+Educate youth and grassroots communities about intimate partner violence and what healthy relationships looks like in Only 11 Minutes and engage and empower them to take action.

 3 EASY STEPS TO GET INVOLVED.